mirage/ocaml-dns/README.md

 supported (but planned).
 The resolver code is not yet ready (and disconnected from the build system).

+Please read [the blog article](https://hannes.nqsb.io/Posts/DNS) for a more detailed overview.

 ## Supported RFCs

 * [RFC 1034](https://tools.ietf.org/html/rfc1034) Domain Names - Concepts and Facilities